When it comes to running a successful Google AdWords campaign, there is one thing that you absolutely must do to succeed – research.

 The call-to-action must describe the action that they should take if they were to click on your Google AdWords advertisement.
 “Call now”, “Download here” and “Sign up today” are just a few examples of a call-to-action you will want to include in your advertisement.

-Another important research tool when it comes to advertisement text is trial and error.
+Another important Google Adwords research approach when it comes to advertisement text is trial and error.
 You need to be able to observe certain advertisements, assess their success rate, and change them if need be to see if the new text works better.
 It can be good to leave this job to a Google AdWords manager who has time to continually observe and monitor how successful an advertisement is and make changes as soon as they notice any ill-performing advertisements.

 Keep reading about the importance of Google AdWords research in this article, entitled Google AdWords Research Experts.